Town of Emerald Isle Paid Parking

 Public Water Accesses

-Located 0.4 miles from the B. Cameron Langston Bridge, off Islander Drive and beside Queen’s Court Condominiums.
+Located 0.4 miles from the B. Cameron Langston Bridge, at 9803 Louise Avenue, off Islander Drive and beside Queen’s Court Condominiums.
 Home of Emerald Isle’s Summer Concert Series.
 More info

-Located 6.4 miles from the B. Cameron Langston Bridge, between Pier Point and Ocean Reef condominiums at 2701 Emerald Drive.
+Located 6.4 miles from the B. Cameron Langston Bridge, at 2701 Emerald Drive, between Pier Point and Ocean Reef condominiums at 2701 Emerald Drive.
 More info

 The facility is located on Bogue Sound at 6800 Emerald Drive near mile marker 18 on NC 58 (adjacent to Chapel By The Sea).
 The facility includes 4 launching ramps and parking for 112 vehicle / trailer combinations, and a separate parking lot with 18 single vehicle spaces.
 The new facility is managed by the NC Wildlife Resources Commission, and is open 24/7/365.
 There is no fee to launch a boat.
 More info